univention/keycloak-extensions/handler/README.md

 #### Configuration values

+- `EMAIL_TIMEZONE`: Timezone to be used in login notification emails (default: UTC).
 - `KC_AUTH_URL`: URL for Keycloak admin authentication, usually `http://keycloak:8080/admin`.
 - `KC_USER`: user for the realm.
 - `KC_PASS`: password for the provided user.